 Obstructive sleep apnea occurs when the soft tissue of the throat relax so much that they block your airway.
-This causes you to stop breathing or switch to breathing through the mouth, which usually gives way to snoring.
+This causes you to breathe through the mouth, which usually gives way to snoring.
 But not every sufferer will be a noisy snorer.
 Just because your partner or roommate doesn’t complain about your snoring, it doesn’t mean you are necessarily breathing properly.

 Other symptoms that can be a red flag include:

 - Poor quality of sleep